Here are all the winners from the Oscars 2024 – rolling list

 Jodie Foster, NYAD

-Da’Vine Joy Randolph, The Holdovers
+Da’Vine Joy Randolph, The Holdovers – winner

 Best Original Screenplay